forestagostinelli/AIForAll/README.md

 No bias parameter with biased data: `python linear_regression.py --lr 0.1 --bias 3 --no_bias`\
 Bias parameter with biased data: `python linear_regression.py --lr 0.1 --bias 3`

+Use the slider to go through the training steps.

 ### Logistic regression
 `python logistic_regression.py --lr <learning_rate> --steps <training_steps>`

+Use the slider to go through the training steps.

 **Examples:**\
 `python logistic_regression.py`